Semi-Supervised Laplace Learning on Stiefel Manifolds: Preliminaries and notations

-In general, the quadratic equality constraint poses a significant challenge from an optimization standpoint.
-We propose to address this problem directly by solving an equivalent rescaled problem.
-By introducing terms to eliminate the linear constraint, we show how the problem may be rescaled and efficiently and robustly solved as a quadratic program on a compact \emph{Stiefel Manifold}.
-The associated solution to this problem can then be used to determine the labels of the unlabeled vertices, as in Laplace learning (\eqref{eq:labeldec}).
+In general, addressing the quadratic and linear equality constraints pose a significant challenge from an optimization standpoint.
+We propose to address this by solving an equivalent rescaled problem.
+As demonstrated in the proposition below, via careful substitution to eliminate the linear constraint, we show how the problem may be rescaled and efficiently and robustly solved as a quadratic program on a compact \emph{Stiefel Manifold}.
+The associated solution to this problem can then be used to determine the labels of the unlabeled vertices, as in Laplace learning (\eqref{eq:bv}).